-I’ve been translating from German (and occasionally French, Russian and Belarusian) for almost a decade now, after cutting my teeth translating for the online European magazine Cafebabel.
-My favourite projects have involved working with poetry and theatre plays, but I also translate journalism, academic articles (for both publication and research purposes) and all manner of bureaucracy.
+I’ve been translating from German (and occasionally French, Russian and Belarusian) for a decade now, having cut my teeth translating for the online European magazine Cafebabel.
+My favourite projects have involved working with poetry and fiction, but I also translate subtitles, journalism, academic articles (for both publication and research purposes) and all manner of bureaucracy.

 - Arno Camenisch: an extract from The Last Snow.
 The Riveter, December 2018.